khofstadter/khofstadter.com/index.md

 - Developing each chapter of my [PhD thesis](https://www.researchgate.net/publication/368365376_Developing_Brain-Computer_Music_Interfaces_for_Meditation) into research papers for relevant journals as an independent researcher.
 - Working on Prof Mariana López's [Enhancing Audio Description II](https://enhancingaudiodescription.com/) project as a postdoc at the University of York.
 - Preparing a new syllabus for the [Navigating the Digital World](https://github.com/khofstadter/CS220AU) module as part-time lecturer at the University of Essex and running audio recording and editing workshops.
-- Developing a personalized zettlekasten method in Visual Studio Code using [Foam](https://foambubble.github.io/foam/).
+- Developing a personalized zettlekasten method in Visual Studio Code using [Foam](https://foambubble.github.io/foam/) – while considering the analogue method of Niklas Luhman (and Scott Scheper).

 ## Past
 - Check out my music on [Bandcamp](https://tedor.bandcamp.com/) and videos on [YouTube](https://www.youtube.com/@krishofstadter/videos).
 My CV is [here](assets/doc/Hofstadter-cv-2023.pdf).